Above: Alty line-up before the kick off at Walsall, November 2013.

-Altrincham's Youth side is managed by George Heslop, ably assisted by former Alty player Paul Jones.
+Altrincham's Youth side is managed by George Heslop, ably assisted by former Alty player Chris Adams, with coaching assistance from Dan Millen.
 The team plays in the North West Youth Alliance (Under-18s) Premier Division.
 I am very grateful to George for his help in providing information for this page.
 If anyone else has information on the Youth team, I am always happy to receive it.
 You can e-mail me here.
 John Laidlar.

 Altrincham FC Youth play their league and league cup games at Hale Country Club & Spa, Clay Lane, Timperley, adjacent to Bowdon RUFC, WA15 7AF.

 FA Youth Cup games are played at Moss Lane.
 Altrincham & District FA games are usually held at Trafford FC, Shawe View.

 Altrincham FC Youth (under-18s) play Colne at the J. Davidson Stadium, Moss Lane, this Monday night (7.45pm) in the FA Youth Cup, at 7.45pm.

 DISTRICT CUPAltrincham FC Under 17s are representing Altrincham and District FA against Mid Cheshire in the Cheshire County FA District Youth Cup at Witton Albion FC, this Sunday, k.o.
 11.00 am.

 1 September 2014